Iljaaa/machete/README.md

 # Self rule

-For create your own validation rule , you need create class and implements <b>\Iljaaa\Machete\rules\UserRule</b> interface.
+To create your own validation rule , you need create class and implements <b>\Iljaaa\Machete\rules\UserRule</b> interface.

-Then you can use rule in validator lite this:
+Then you can use the rule in validator like this:

 ```php
 ['attributeName', 'rule', YourRuleClass::class]